Just Add Water (improv troupe)

 Just Add Water, sometimes abbreviated as JAW (pronounced "jaw"), is an improvisational comedy troupe at Yale University in New Haven, Connecticut.
 Just Add Water plays both short-form and long-form games and makes frequent use of music in its performances.
 The group is completely student run and directed, and is also known for wearing brightly colored jumpsuits as performance uniforms.
-It currently has fourteen members, and is directed by Will McDonald.
+It currently has fourteen members, and is directed by Isabel Tiburcio.

 History

 Just Add Water was founded in 1986, joining the Ex!t Players, The Purple Crayon, and The Viola Question.
-It was followed by the founding of Lux Improvitas, making it the second-youngest improv group at Yale.
 The group was allegedly formed when flyers appeared around campus soliciting interested students and the time and location of a first meeting; no one claimed credit for posting the flyers at the time, and attendees at the meeting were met only with the phrase "Do you just add water?" written on the blackboard.
 Jumpsuits were introduced as official uniforms in the mid-1990s.
 JAW has performed widely across the United States, including at The Second City in Chicago, making JAW the first collegiate improv group to be invited to perform there.
 Membership has historically numbered between 12 and 15, usually undergraduates.
 Members join the group as freshmen (as sophomores on occasion) and remain with the group until graduation.